 Flutist Kaili Maimets is in demand as an orchestral performer, chamber musician, and soloist.
-She is currently Acting Second Flute and Piccolo of the National Arts Centre Orchestra of Canada (NACO) for 2017-2018 and 2018-2019 seasons, is tenured as the Second Flute & Piccolo of the Kitchener-Waterloo Symphony since 2016 and holds the Principal Flute position of London Symphonia since 2012.
-She has performed with the Toronto Symphony Orchestra and the National Ballet of Canada.
+She is currently Acting Second Flute and Piccolo of the National Arts Centre Orchestra of Canada (NACO) from 2017-2019.
+She held the Second Flute & Piccolo position of the Kitchener-Waterloo Symphony for 2 seasons and was Principal Flute of London Symphonia (formerly Orchestra London) for 4 seasons.
+She has also performed with the Toronto Symphony Orchestra and the National Ballet of Canada.

 As a soloist, Kaili performed the Vivaldi Piccolo Concerto in C in November 2018 with the Kitchener-Waterloo Symphony.
 In April 2018 she was featured as soloist at the NACO Family Adventures concerts in Ottawa.
 In 2017 she toured Southern Ontario performing Mozart’s Flute and Harp Concerto with the Toronto Concert Orchestra.
 As Principal Flute of Orchestra London (now London Symphonia) she performed Mozart’s Flute Concerto in D, Bach’s Brandenburg Concerto no.4 and Frank Martin Concerto for Seven Winds.